Congressman Albio Sires proudly represents the 8th Congressional District of New Jersey.

 During his first term in the U.S. House of Representatives, Congressman Sires served on the Financial Services Committee.
 There he focused on housing, introducing legislation to aid public housing authorities and supporting housing for low-income seniors.

-Today, Congressman Sires serves on two Committees: Foreign Affairs and Transportation and Infrastructure.
-On the Foreign Affairs Committee, Congressman Sires is the Ranking Member of the Western Hemisphere Subcommittee as well as the Europe and Eurasia Subcommittee.
+Today, Congressman Sires serves on three Committees: Foreign Affairs, Transportation and Infrastructure, and Budget.
+On the Foreign Affairs Committee, Congressman Sires is the Chairman of the Western Hemisphere Subcommittee and serves on the Europe and Eurasia Subcommittee.
 He is focused on improving human rights and freedoms across the globe and building international partnerships to improve our nation’s security.

 The Congressman serves on two Transportation and Infrastructure Subcommittees: the Highways and Transit Subcommittee as well as the Railroads, Pipelines, and Hazardous Materials Subcommittee.
 He is actively involved in reauthorizing the Surface Transportation bill, supporting increased transit and commuting options, safer streets, and more efficient goods movement.